microsoftarchive/BatchAI/recipes/Horovod/Horovod-PyTorch/Readme.md

 # Horovod

-This recipe shows how to run [Horovod](https://github.com/uber/horovod) distributed training framework using Batch AI.
+This recipe shows how to run [Horovod](https://github.com/uber/horovod) distributed training framework for PyTorch using Batch AI.

-Currently Batch AI has no native support for Horovod framework, but it's easy to run it using Batch AI custom toolkit.

 ## Details

-- Standard Horovod [tensorflow_mnist.py](https://github.com/uber/horovod/blob/v0.9.10/examples/tensorflow_mnist.py) example will be used;
+- Standard Horovod [pytorch_mnist.py](https://raw.githubusercontent.com/uber/horovod/master/examples/pytorch_mnist.py) example will be used;
-- tensorflow_mnist.py downloads training data on its own during execution;
+- pytorch_mnist.py downloads training data on its own during execution;
-- The job will be run on standard tensorflow container ```tensorflow/tensorflow:1.1.0-gpu```.
-You can run the same job directly on GPU nodes by choosing Ubuntu DSVM as an image and removing container settings from the job definition.;
+- The job will be run on standard tensorflow container batchaitraining/pytorch:0.4.0-cp36-cuda9-cudnn7;
 - Horovod framework will be installed in the container using job preparation command line.
 Note, you can build your own docker image containing tensorflow and horovod instead.
 - Standard output of the job will be stored on Azure File Share.